swseighman/Spring-RESTClient-Graal/README.md

 ### Credits

-This example is based on a [video/blog](https://www.danvega.dev/blog/rest-client-first-look) from Dan Vega.
+This example is based on a [video/blog](https://www.danvega.dev/blog/rest-client-first-look) from Java Champion Dan Vega.

 ### Prerequisites